-3. Plan the Project
+3. Plan the project

-4. Use the Right Data
+4. Use the right data

-5. Use the Right Enabling Technology
+5. Use the right enabling technology

 The benefits of a strategic planning approach are extensive and undeniable.
-But large-scale supply chain business isn’t simple, and your supporting technology infrastructure will need to be up to the task.
-Excel spreadsheets, and even good business intelligence solutions are not designed for this purpose and do not have the power to support the complexity in a usable and meaningful way.
+But large-scale supply chain management isn’t simple, and your supporting technology infrastructure will need to be up to the task.
+Excel spreadsheets and even good business intelligence solutions are not designed for this purpose and do not have the power to support the complexity in a usable and meaningful way.

-6. Walk Before you Run
+6. Walk before you run